Stonefield Query has multiple levels of security.

 The first level is login security.
 If the user does not have a valid user name and password, they cannot log into Stonefield Query and therefore cannot run any reports.

-The next set of levels are role-based (roles are referred to as "user groups" in Stonefield Query because users found that easier to comprehend than "roles").
-The administrator of a Stonefield Query installation can create users and roles in the Maintain Users and Groups dialog (available from the Tools menu) and assign a user to one or more roles.
-All users are automatically a member of the Everyone role.
 For example, if Mary is a member of both the Administrators and Managers roles, she can access both the Maintain Users and Groups dialog and any reports available only to Managers.
-If Bob is a member of the Clerks role, he cannot access the Maintain Users and Groups dialog (a user has to be a member of the Administrators role for that) nor any reports available only to Managers, but can access any reports available to Everyone and those available only to Clerks.
+If Bob is a member of the Clerks role, he cannot access the Maintain Users and Groups dialog (a user has to be a member of the Administrators role for that) or any reports available only to Managers, but can access any reports available to Everyone and those available only to Clerks.

 Roles are used in several ways: